Mythology as Interpreted by Cybis

 EROS Cupid Head by Cybis in standard color

 EROS Cupid Head by Cybis in darker colorationEros (Cupid Head) on base.
-Although not a limited edition, it seemed churlish to not include him with his fellow gods and goddesses!
-He was produced as an open edition continuously since 1974 and is 10” high including the base.
+He was produced as an open edition starting in 1974 and is 10” high including the base.
 There can be considerable variation in the skin tone of this sculpture; I’ve seen examples ranging from barely-tinted white, to a charmingly natural blush (most common), to what can only be described as a ‘California beach-boy suntan’ version which is shown in the second photo!
-His original issue price was $135; on Cybis’ 1993 price list he is listed at $475.
+His original issue price was $135.

 PSYCHE by Cybis

 psyche-detailIt took quite a few more years for Psyche, Eros’ True Love to make her appearance but she finally did in 1980 as a 9” high open edition companion to Eros, on a matching wooden base for $195.
-Her price through the 1980s and 1990s tracked along with that of Eros, although in the very early 1990s the two were temporarily available as a pair for $900 (a $50 discount.)
+She was designed by Gertrude Fass.
 The mythological Psyche was an exceptionally beautiful human girl who was rescued from certain death by Eros.
 After undergoing many trials and tribulations she was eventually reunited with Eros and given the drink of ambrosia by which she became a goddess, her particular purview being the soul.
 Their daughter Hedone, by the way, was the goddess of pleasure, enjoyment and delight…. from which we get the word “hedonist”.

 Psyche also has the distinction of being one of only two designs that Cybis ever licensed to be used as the basis for something made by another manufacturer.
 Both were dolls made by The Hamilton Collection in the early 1990s.
 Although neither of these dolls were actually made by Cybis, photos and details can be found in their own Archive post.